-Avoiding Eleven Common Mistakes Made By Collectors And Dealers
+Avoiding Eleven Common Mistakes Made By Antiques Dealers

 Many of us are collectors in addition to being